 There are several components to choosing the right equipment loan for your business.
 Here’s a look at three of the most important factors you should consider before you commit to a specific financing option.

 It’s wise to start any financing search — equipment loans or otherwise — by seeking out loans that you’re likely to qualify for based on your credit and other factors.
-For example, if you have credit problems (business or personal), you’re unlikely to qualify for an SBA loan.
-In this case, even though an SBA loan might be the most affordable way to borrow, it won’t be the right fit for you.
+For example, if you can’t meet the minimum credit score requirement, you’re unlikely to qualify for an SBA loan.
+In this case, even though an SBA loan might be an affordable way to borrow, it won’t be the right fit for you.

-A free Nav account can be a big help when you’re trying to find out which loans you’re likely to qualify for and which loans you should avoid.
+A free Nav account is the simplest way to determine which loans you’re likely to qualify for and which loans you might not.
 Through your Nav account, not only can you access your personal credit and business credit (something you should always check before you apply for any type of financing), you can also view your approval odds for dozens of different business funding options.

-Did you find information on one of your credit reports that’s incorrect?
-Remember, you can dispute credit errors with both the personal and the commercial credit reporting agencies.
+And if you find information on one of your credit reports that’s incorrect, you can dispute credit errors with both the personal and the commercial credit reporting agencies.

 Now that you’ve identified the financing options you’re most likely to qualify for, it’s a good idea to start comparing costs.
 Unfortunately, figuring out the most affordable equipment loans can be a bit more complicated than simply comparing interest rates.
 You need to understand the total cost of financing, including fees, if you want to make an accurate comparison.